-2.2 Example
+2.2.
+Example

 As an example assume a CUT containing 3 scan chains with 3 scan cells each.
 The embedded tester core has 5 scan chains with 5 scan cells each (Fig. 3).
-The number $\hat{l}C$ of scan cells in the longest scan chain of the CUT is in the example $\hat{l}C = 3$ .
+The number $\hat{l}C$ of scan cells in the longest scan chain of the CUT is $\hat{l}C = 3$ in the example.
 The ETC has $l_E = 25$ scan cells.
 In the general case, the ETC may have scan chains of different lengths.
-In this example a serial mode cycle is always followed by $\hat{l}C = 3$ circular mode cycles.
+In this example a serial mode cycle, in which a bit is loaded from the ATE and test responses are captured, is always followed by $\hat{l}C = 3$ circular mode cycles where the scan chains of the CUT are filled and the scan chain of the ETC performs a circular shift.

-Figure 3.
+Fig. 3.
 Example for a test architecture with a simple ETC and CUT.

-2.3 Dependency Analysis
+2.3.
+Dependency Analysis